Coronation of James II and VII and Mary: Procession

 One of the illustrations of the coronation procession in Sandford's account.

 On 23 April, the ceremonies started at Westminster Hall.
 Participants had to be in their places by 8 am.
 The King and Queen arrived at 11.30, after the short journey by barge from Whitehall Palace.
 The crown jewels and regalia were brought to the hall in procession by the Dean and Chapter of Westminster Abbey, where they were ceremonially distributed to their rightful bearers.
 The processional route from hall to the crossing of the abbey via New Palace Yard and King Street (now one side of Parliament Square) was covered with blue cloth to a total length of 1,220 yards, bounded by wooden rails and ranks of Foot and Horse Guards.
 Sandford's book illustrates the entire procession in nineteen detailed engravings, showing first King's Herb Woman and then the peers, clergy and heralds, with the King and Queen walking under canopies borne by the Barons of the Cinque Ports, one of whom was the diarist Samuel Pepys.
-The 15-minute procession included the choirs of the Chapel Royal and Westmintser Abbey together with drummers and trumpeters, who sang an anthem, O Lord, grant the King a long life, probably composed by William Child for the 1661 coronation.
+The 15-minute procession included the choirs of the Chapel Royal and Westminster Abbey together with drummers and trumpeters, who sang an anthem, O Lord, grant the King a long life, probably composed by William Child for the 1661 coronation.